On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

-In this subsection we state the statistical inconsistency of Maximum Parsimony on $3$-tuple-site data for two character states.
-Note that $3$-tuples or \emph{triplets} are of particular interest in biology.
-Here, we first consider binary triplets before moving on to quaternary triplets, i.e. triplets on four character states, which can be directly related to so-called DNA codons.

-\begin{theorem} For five sequences, two character states and the i.i.d. $N_2$-model, Maximum Parsimony is statistically inconsistent on $3$-tuple-site data. \end{theorem}

-\begin{proof} As in Theorem \ref{Theorem2} and Theorem \ref{Theorem3} we assume $(T_1,\theta_{T_1})$ (Figure \ref{T1}) to be the phylogenetic tree on which all characters evolve under the i.i.d. $N_2$-model.
-In order to show that Maximum Parsimony on $3$-tuple site data is statistically inconsistent for five sequences and two character states, we searched for values of $p$ and $q$ where $T_1$ is not the expected Maximum Parsimony tree.
-One solution is $p=\frac{15}{32}\approx 0.46875$ and $q=0.25$.
-As in the example for $2$-tuple-site data, trees $T_3$ and $T_6$ rather than $T_1$ are in this case the expected Maximum Parsimony trees.
-Here, the expected Parsimony Score of tree $T_1$ is $2.91487$ and the expected Parsimony Score of $T_3$ and $T_6$ is $2.90938$. \end{proof}

-Now, we again want to compare the zones of statistical inconsistency of Maximum Parsimony on single-site data and $3$-tuple-site data.
-As in the proof of Theorem \ref{Theorem4} we assume all characters to have evolved on tree $(T_1,\theta_{T_1})$ (Figure \ref{T1}).
-For both single-site data and $3$-tuple site data we separate the space $[0, \frac{1}{2}] \times [0, \frac{1}{2}]$ of all possible combinations of $p$ and $q$ into two parts, such that one part contains all combinations of $p$ and $q$ such that Maximum Parsimony is consistent and the other part contains all combinations of $p$ and $q$ such that Maximum Parsimony is inconsistent (cf. Figure \ref{SI-new}).

-As on $2$-tuple site data Maximum Parsimony on $3$-tuple-site data and two character states is only statistically inconsistent if $p$ is greater than $q$ which again indicates a case of long branch attraction.
-We see that for small $q$ the curve of $3$-tuple-site data is above the curve of single-site data.
-Both curves intersect for $q= 0.157049$ and then switch their roles.
-So, for example for $q=\frac{173}{1024} \approx 0.1689$ and $p=0.4$ Maximum Parsimony on $3$-tuple-site data is statistically consistent, but statistically inconsistent on single-site data.
-In contrast, for $q=\frac{9}{1024} \approx 0.00879$ and $p=0.125$ Maximum Parsimony is statistically consistent on single-site data, but statistically inconsistent on $3$-tuple-site data.

-Again, this leads to an observation on the non-equivalence of the statistical inconsistency of Maximum Parsimony on single-site data and on $3$-tuple-site data.

-\begin{observation} For five sequences, two character states and the i.i.d. $N_2$-model there is no equivalence between the statistical inconsistency of Maximum Parsimony on single-site data and on $3$-tuple-site data. \end{observation}

-We now also calculate the size of the areas between both curves.
-The size of the area where the curve of the $3$-tuple-site is above the one of the single-site data is $0.00196$.
-The size of the other area is 0.0005999.
-Thus, the first area, where Maximum Parsimony is statistically consistent on $3$-tuple-site data, but inconsistent on single-site data, is three times larger than the second area.
-Recall that we also observed this trend for $2$-tuple-site data and two character states and for $2$-tuple-site data and four character states.
+We now also compare the sizes of the areas between both curves and the results are given in Table \ref{SizeAreaSingleAndK}.
+We see that the area where MP is consistent on $k$-tuple-site data, but inconsistent on single-site data is always larger than the second area.
+Recall that we already observed this trend when we considered $2$-tuple-site data for two character states.